markkampe/Java_Terrain/src/worldBuilder/README.md

    * MapListener.java ... call-back for point/rectangular selections
    * PointDebug.java ... pop-up for info about one MeshPoint

+## Configuration
+   * Parameters.java ... singleton collection of general parameters
+   * ResourceRule.java ... super-class for things that can bid on points/tiles

 ## Internal representations and engines

    * Parameters.java ... default parameter values